-The 21st Century has not only been known for innovative and creative advancements but also lifestyle issues such as obesity.
+The 21st Century is known for innovative and creative advancements and lifestyle issues such as obesity.
 Child obesity is among the serious public health challenge that is affecting low and middle-income countries.
-This global pandemic is common among children in urban settlements with the prevalence increasing at an alarming rate.
+This global pandemic is common among children in urban settlements, with the prevalence increasing at an alarming rate.

 Preventing obesity in children is possible if only parents and guardians take their awareness higher.
-It should be the priority of those in charge to plan and strategize on the best way to handle the children and introduce healthy living.
+It should prioritize those in charge of planning and strategizing on the best way to handle the children and introduce healthy living.

 Use these tips to let health take over: